kh3rm/event-bridge-tech-report/README.md

 By sitting cleanly at the handoff point between the authority and the consumer, the **_Event Bridge_** keeps the flow of data extremely simple, easy to understand, and hard to misconfigure.

 ## Definition
-An **_Event Bridge_** forwards events across the internal–client boundary without interpreting, transforming, or acting on them.
+An **_Event Bridge_** forwards events across the internal-client divide without interpreting, transforming, or acting on them.

 ### Why _Event_ Bridge?